Ask an expert: Your child development questions answered

 Our understanding of the human brain expands by the minute.
 Not that long ago we believed a thousand or fewer neural connections were made each second in a baby's brain.
 Now we know one million neural connections are made every second until the age of 3.

 The research on early childhood development is growing, with more information being shared and debated daily.
 What’s the meaning behind my preschooler’s “bad behavior”?
 How do I parent my toddler?
 What does it mean for my child to be prepared for preschool?
 My son doesn’t learn like other children — how can I help him?
 Fortunately, many of the child development experts championing this research live in our region.

-Join KPCC’s Priska Neely Tuesday, December 12, at KPCC’s Crawford Family Forum in Pasadena as we talk with some of these researchers about the newest studies that matter for parents and early educators.
-They’ll also take your questions, which you can submit below.
+Audiences joined KPCC’s Priska Neely Tuesday, December 12, at KPCC’s Crawford Family Forum in Pasadena as we talked with some of these researchers about the newest studies that matter for parents and early educators.
+They also took your questions.